Tigers vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Tigers vs. Diamondbacks: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Arizona Diamondbacks and Ketel Marte will hit the field against the Detroit Tigers and Miguel Cabrera on Friday at 6:40 PM ET, in the first game of a three-game series at Comerica Park.
+The Detroit Tigers and Jake Rogers take the field in the second game of a three-game series against Ketel Marte and the Arizona Diamondbacks, on Saturday at Comerica Park.

-The Diamondbacks are listed as -145 moneyline favorites for this matchup with the Tigers (+120).
-The total is 8 runs for this game.
+The Tigers are +110 moneyline underdogs in this matchup against the Diamondbacks (-135).
+A 9-run over/under is set for this matchup.

 Rep your team with officially licensed Tigers gear!
 Head to Fanatics to find jerseys, shirts, and much more.